MarySalemme/react-crash-course/exercises/01-my-first-component/readme.md

 };
 ```

-Here we are creating a component named `Anchor`, that will render an anchor tag with an `href` that points to the *YLD!* website.
+Here we are creating a component named `Anchor`, that will render an anchor tag with an `href` that points to the *YLD* website.

 You might find this syntax odd: we are mixing HTML with Javascript.